Azure/iotedge-lorawan-starterkit/docs/user-guide/station-firmware-upgrade.md

    The LoRa Device Provisioning CLI tool will trigger the upgrade by uploading the firmware to a storage account and updating the device twin of the concentrator with required data.

+   For more information about using the LoRa Device Provisioning CLI tool please refer to the [LoRa Device Provisioning](../tools/device-provisioning.md#upgrade-firmware) tool documentation.

 1. During the next startup of the system, the Station will execute the upgrade after receiving the updated information from the Network Server.
 A system